banner-cover

 Singapore Biennale 2011: Open House

-From 24 June to 16 October 2011, Asian Civilisations Museum brought the Terracotta Army along with other magnificent Han and Qin objects to Southeast Asia for the first time.
-The exhibition was co-organised by the Asian Civilisations Museum, the Shaanxi Provincial Cultural Relics Bureau and the Shaanxi Cultural Heritage Promotion Center.
-More than 170,000 visitors – the most visited exhibition to date – saw the exhibition and learned about early China’s rich cultural legacy through stories about the First Emperor, his unification of China, and his monumental burial complex.
+From 24 June to 16 October 2011, the Asian Civilisations Museum brought the Terracotta Army along with other magnificent Han and Qin objects to Southeast Asia for the first time.
+The exhibition was co-organised with the Shaanxi Provincial Cultural Relics Bureau and the Shaanxi Cultural Heritage Promotion Center.
+More than 170,000 visitors – the most visited exhibition then – saw the exhibition and learned about early China’s rich cultural legacy through stories about the First Emperor, his unification of China, and his monumental burial complex.

 The groundbreaking ceremony of the National Art Gallery, Singapore, took place on 27 January 2011.
-Slated to open in 2015, the Gallery will be a leading cultural destination in Singapore for both locals and tourists alike.
+The Gallery opened in 2015 and has become a leading cultural destination in Singapore for both locals and tourists alike.

 Re-opening of the Sun Yat Sen Nanyang Memorial Hall